elylucas/react-component-testing-with-cypress/talk-assets/walkthrough.md

 Fix selector `cy.contains('Name is required').should('be.visible')`

-Talking Point: So this seems likes a great case for Cypress Component testing, in which you can use the browser dev tools to debug and troubleshoot your code
+Talking Point: Jonathan: So this seems likes a great case for Cypress Component testing, in which you can use the browser dev tools to debug and troubleshoot your code
-Ely: Yep, not only that, you can debug your component code as well
+Ely: Yep, not only that, you can debug your component code as well, lets check that out in the next test

 ### 2nd InputField test